Double-Opportunity Estimation via Altruism: Introduction

 \section{Introduction}

-Complex missions often involve a number of systems operating together as a team, to promote flexibility and robustness and to improve overall performance.
-In such teamwork, it is highly advantageous for the systems comprising the team to be capable of sharing information among themselves.
-The need for improving system teamwork, as well as the capability to share information among team members, have lead to accelerated advancement in the research of cooperative estimation.
-Current state-of-the-art algorithms for cooperative estimation fall into two main categories.
-The first consists of algorithms for sharing information between systems before merging it to one common estimate.
-This sharing is done in either centralized or decentralized forms, and either by sharing of raw measurements or processed information (up to final results).
-The second consists of algorithms for distributing the calculation of the estimate, such that every system performs only part of the total number of calculations; afterwards, the final estimate is obtained by merging the partial results of the individual calculations.
-The common denominator to both approaches is that all systems involved in cooperative estimation yield a \emph{common} estimate.
+Complex missions often involve a number of systems, or agents, operating together as a team, to promote flexibility and robustness and to improve overall performance.
+In such teamwork, it is highly advantageous for the member agents constituting the team to be capable of sharing information among themselves.
+The need for improving teamwork, as well as the capability to share information among team members, have led to accelerated advances in the research of cooperative estimation.
+Current cooperative estimation algorithms differ in the way they handle shared information among the nodes of the distributed system, but, in the end, in most cases a \emph{common team estimate} is computed, which is then used by the entire team.

-To improve the global probability of success in critically important missions, the concept of redundancy is frequently called for, which manifests in using more than the minimal number of systems required to perform the task.
-While system redundancy obviously contributes to immunity against local failures of individual systems, it can also be exploited in other directions.
-Thus, this paper is concerned with strategies and algorithms for sharing and processing information among (sub)systems cooperating to achieve a common system goal.

-In the theatre ballistic missile defense world, there might be situations where a highly valuable target needs to be protected at all cost.
-Defending missiles are, then, launched against attacking missiles based on the philosophy that the number of the defenders should be larger than the number of threats, despite the operational and financial costs involved in what can otherwise be considered a waste of resources.
-The underlying idea is to reduce the probability of the defended target to be hit by a threat below a certain, minimal value.

-The simplest scenario consists of two defending interceptors, launched, at nearly the same time, towards a single threat (the ``two-shot problem'').
-In such scenarios it is common to assume that the success of interception events, of the two interceptors, are statistically independent~\cite{glazebrook,pryluk}.
-Whereas this assumption might be warranted when the two interceptors are distantly located (e.g., in the case of separate defender salvos in the ``shoot-look-shoot'' strategy~\cite{glazebrook,pryluk}), this is typically not the case in the two-shot problem, where the two intercepting missiles are closely located and identical, thus being controlled by the same estimation and guidance algorithms.
-In fact, when the missiles share measurements in this case, and thus calculate their target estimates based on the same, shared information, they are most likely to ``fall into the same trap'', the trap being, in this scenario, the evasion maneuvers of the threat~\cite{shaferman_oshman_JGCD:2016}.